Chris Elmore: Parliamentary career

 In April 2020, Elmore was made Shadow Minister for Scotland by new Labour Party leader Keir Starmer.
 In this role he supported Ian Murray, Shadow Secretary of State for Scotland.
 He was also made a senior Opposition whip as a Shadow Lord Commissioner of HM Household.

 Elmore is a member of Labour Friends of Israel.

 Due to the 2023 Periodic Review of Westminster constituencies, Elmore's constituency of Ogmore was abolished, and its southern part transferred to Bridgend.
 At the 2024 general election, Elmore was elected to Parliament as MP for Bridgend with 39.9% of the vote and a majority of 8,595.

 In November 2024, Elmore voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+Elmore was the appointed proxy voter for Dan Norris, the Labour MP for North East Somerset and Hanham. after Norris was banned from the Parliamentary Estate, due to being arrested on suspicion of rape, child sex offences, child abduction and misconduct in a public office in April 2025.
+Elmore acted as Norris' proxy voter from May 2025 to 1 July 2026.